-To complement the standard and guidance provided here, WRI offers a number of cross-sector and sector-specific calculation tools for free on the GHG Protocol Initiative website (www.ghgprotocol.org).
+To complement the standard and guidance provided here, a number of crosssector and sector-specific calculation tools are available on the GHG Protocol Initiative website (www.ghgprotocol.org), including a guide for small office-based organizations (see Chapter 6 for full list).
 These tools provide step-by-step guidance and electronic worksheets to help users calculate GHG emissions from specific sources or industries.
 The tools are consistent with those proposed by the Intergovernmental Panel on Climate Change (IPCC) for compilation of emissions at the national level (IPCC, 1996).
-They have been refined to be user-friendly for non-technical staff and to increase the accuracy of emissions data at an organization level.
+They have been refined to be user-friendly for nontechnical staff and to increase the accuracy of emissions data at an organization level.
+Thanks to an intensive review of the tools by many companies, organizations, and individual experts, they represent current "best practice."